theace0296/TRGMRedux/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a feature to be added
+about: Suggest an idea for this project
-title: "[REQUEST] A short name describing the feature"
+title: ''
-labels: enhancement
+labels: ''
-assignees: theace0296
+assignees: ''

 ---